 All the study’s incubated samples demonstrated that the fungi could decompose the SOC in pore waters within the first 48 hours of colocation, meaning that the proximity of microbes with the substrate is the controlling factor in protecting carbon within the soil.
 The challenge is to use this information to improve predictions of carbon persistence in soils and perhaps determine if and how these natural processes within the soil could be exploited on a much bigger scale so that carbon releases to the atmosphere are reduced.

 BER Program Managers

 Daniel Stover and Jared DeForest

-This work was supported by the U.S. Department of Energy (DOE), Office of Science, Office of Biological and Environmental Research as part of the Terrestrial Ecosystem Science program.
+This work was supported by the Terrestrial Ecosystem Science program of the Office of Biological and Environmental Research within the U.S. Department of Energy (DOE) Office of Science.
 A portion of this research was performed using the Environmental Molecular Sciences Laboratory, a DOE Office of Science user facility located at Pacific Northwest National Laboratory.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER